tripledio/tripledio.github.io/about.md

 #### Team as a service <a name="5.a"/>
 *Triple D* is a professional software engineering *team* that keeps its coherence over multiple software assignments.
 We belief that this is how we can have the greatest impact.

-This is comparable to the roman imperial standing army, Which was a professional army instead of an ad hoc formed army.
+This is comparable to the roman imperial standing army, which was a professional army instead of an ad hoc formed army.
 This enabled the romans to keep the hard fought lessons learned and experience gained.

-In the same spirit Triple D wants to keep his team together as much as possible.
+In the same spirit Triple D wants to keep its team together as much as possible.
 So that we can keep building on the lessons learned and profit from the close collaboration gained.
 This allows not only the individual team members to continuously improve but our overall working as a team keeps getting better as well.
 Like a well oiled machine.

 #### Reinforcement <a name="5.b"/>
-Our people can work together with your existing teams, introducing industry best practices.
-This will allow your team to evolve and grow.
-Your team will eventually deliver faster *at a sustainable pace*.
+Triple D can be brought in as a reinforcement.
+Working closely together with existing teams allows us to introduce industry best practices.
+This will not only help in delivering in the short term but it will allow the existing teams to learn, to evolve and to grow.
+So even after Triple D has gone, your teams should deliver faster, quality software.
+At a *sustainable pace*.

 #### Trainings and workshops <a name="5.c"/>
-We can help you elevating your software delivery process by facilitating training an workshops on request.
+We can help you to elevate your software delivery process by facilitating training an workshops on request.
 Assisting you in taking your team to the next level and making sure that the software keeps delivering long after the initial phase or deadline has passed.

 _**Table of Contents**_